 Final Year Student Projects

-The Institute for Intelligent Systems Research and Innovation (IISRI) formally the Centre for Intelligent Systems Research (CISR), is continuously looking for enthusiastic final year students interested in the area of intelligent systems.
+The Institute for Intelligent Systems Research and Innovation (IISRI) formerly the Centre for Intelligent Systems Research (CISR), is continuously looking for enthusiastic final year students interested in the area of intelligent systems.

 IISRI offers projects in line with current commercial and strategic research objectives, consistently resulting in award-winning projects.
 Our team is ready to work with you to define a suitable 4th-year research project.
 IISRI staff have many years of experience supervising students, most of our researchers having graduated from the Deakin Engineering bachelor program.